slinusc/accelerator_RAG/README.md

-# SwissFEL Agentic RAG System
+# Agentic RAG System for the accelerator at PSI

-An intelligent Retrieval-Augmented Generation (RAG) system designed for SwissFEL commissioning data, integrating ELOG operational logs with a comprehensive knowledge graph of machine specifications, procedures, and guidelines.
+An intelligent Retrieval-Augmented Generation (RAG) system designed for accelerator commissioning data, integrating ELOG operational logs with a comprehensive knowledge graph of machine specifications, procedures, and guidelines.

 ## Architecture Overview